yesnik/golang-guides/flow_control.md

 	fmt.Println("Normal exit") // <-- not executed
 }
 ```

+When a program panics, any deferred function calls will still be made, allowing cleanup code to be executed before a crash.

 This code takes the return value of recover and converts it back to an error value.
 Once that's done, we can safely call the `Error` method: